 The implementation of the Work Plan includes the assessment of impacts on States of the proposed measures in accordance with the Procedure for assessing impacts on States of candidate measures set out in Circular MEPC.1/Circ.885/Rev.1, taking into account the outcome of the lessons-learned exercise from the comprehensive impact assessment of the short-term measure.
 Once a measure is adopted and enacted, implementation and impacts will be kept under review, upon request from Member States, so that any necessary adjustments may be made.

 ISWG-GHG 10 (18-22 October 2021) used Phase I of the Work Plan to guide its consideration of possible mid-term GHG reduction measures.

 ISWG-GHG 12 (16-20 May 2022) considered in detail concrete proposals for mid- and long-term measures and associated impact assessments in the context of Phase I of the Work plan, including further consideration of those considered by ISWG GHG 10 and MEPC 77, as well as the proposal to establish an International Maritime Research Board.

 MEPC 78 (6-10 June 2022) approved the further development under Phase II of the Work plan of a "basket of candidate mid-term GHG reduction measures", integrating both various technical and carbon pricing elements while recognizing the necessary flexibility.
-The Committee requested ISWG-GHG to continue to advance the development of the basket of candidate mid-term GHG reduction measures later this year.
+The Committee requested ISWG-GHG to continue to advance the development of the basket of candidate mid-term GHG reduction measures.